mikepierce/enchiridion/BACKUP/README.md

 # ToDo

- - Do something about the cause of the `Overfull \hbox` errors.
-   (play with the value of `\tolerance` and some other stuff)
- - Justify the plain text in the files for the chapters. (because why not?)
+ - Create a book cover and/or title page.
  - Make a few changes to Carter's translation.
 There are too many commas and a few other wonky things.
- - Create a book cover and/or title page.
- - Add more translations.
+ - Add more translations and make compiling different translations a feature of the Makefile.